prof3ssorSt3v3/mad9034/docs/assignments/midterm.md

 ## Details

-Convert your hand drawn prototype into a medium fidelity greyscale wireframe, using the digital wireframing tool of your choice.
+Convert your hand drawn prototype into a medium fidelity greyscale wireframe, using Figma.
 Take this opportunity to improve on the application user interface to support good user experience with your new knowledge.

 Submit the 3 screens (ex.
 Home screen, browse screen, detail screen) as a single pdf.
 Include annotation to explain user flow where is necessary.
 Your app will involve more screens, and you will continue to work on those. **The midterm requires that 3 key screens are submitted.**